Abhishek-S-Lal/Abhishek-S-Lal/readme.md

 ### Start your quest to find out more about me here..!!

 - 🏛  I'm a full-stack web and mobile app developer.
-- 🔭 I’m currently building Cosmogence to revolutionize remote hiring.
+- 🔭 I’m currently building BehindBrainAI - a revolutionary sales intelligence platform.
 - 🚀 I've done projects in Android and Web.
 - 🌱 I’m currently learning Product Management
 - 👯 I’m looking to collaborate with other developers